Skip to main content

 Trajectories

 By default, MapWeave will infer a trajectory when each observation is less than 60000 milliseconds (1 minute) apart.
-The interval can be set using the trajectory.maximumInterval property.
+The interval can be set using the maximumInterval property.

 Tracker Nodes